Physiological Role

 Influencing Factors

 Diet.
-Refined carbohydrates, added sugars and excess fructose directly stimulate hepatic triglyceride production.
-A diet rich in fibre, unsaturated fatty acids and lean protein supports the maintenance of optimal levels.
+Refined carbohydrates, added sugars and high fructose intakes may contribute to increased triglycerides, particularly in the context of excess energy intake.
+A diet rich in fibre, unsaturated fatty acids and lean protein may contribute to a more favourable lipid profile.

 Physical activity.
 Regular exercise, particularly endurance activity, improves plasma triglyceride clearance by activating muscle lipoprotein lipase.
-The effect is measurable within 24 to 48 hours after a session.
+The magnitude and duration of the response vary according to the session and the individual.

 Body composition.
 Visceral adiposity is a major factor in chronic triglyceride elevation.
 A gradual reduction in abdominal fat tissue is frequently accompanied by an improved lipid profile.